 If you want to install vinyl siding around a garage door, you may need to match it with the outer wall color or design.
 This is a better way of giving your garage wall a new look without having to spend a lot of money on new materials and installation costs.
-To install vinyl siding around your garage door, here are some easy steps for you.

 Step 1 - Get the Area Ready

 Wear the necessary personal protective equipment, such as hand gloves and safety goggles.
 Get the materials and tools ready.
 Clear the surroundings from unnecessary items or furniture.
 Release the garage door and let it settle to the ground.
 Unplug the automatic opener to keep the door from opening accidentally.
 Strip the walls from any remains of debris or from the previous wall siding.